A Complete Guide - ASP.NET MVC Installing .NET SDK

 a.
 Windows

-- Download Installer: Go to .NET Downloads and fetch the installer suitable for macOS.
+- Download the Installer: Visit and fetch the installer suitable for macOS.

 - Open the PKG File: Upon downloading, locate the